-- the name and position of the accused
+the name and position of the accused

-- the nature of discrimination or harassment
+the nature of discrimination or harassment

-- the date(s) when the alleged harassment or discrimination occurred

-- the details of the alleged conduct including any information that would support the
+the date(s) when the alleged harassment or discrimination occurred the details of the alleged conduct including any information that would support the complaint the redress that is sought

-- complaint

-- the redress that is sought

-The University will conduct a prompt, thorough and unbiased investigation into the matters described in the written complain.
+The University will conduct a prompt, thorough and unbiased investigation into the matters described in the written complaint.
 In the absence of a written complaint, the University will investigate any discrimination or harassment that may come to its attention through an oral report or other method.
 Such investigation will be considered a formal procedure.

-The Coordinator shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint, or, in the case of students, shall inform the Vice President for Student Affairs.
+The Coordinator shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint or in the case of students shall inform the Dean fo Students.